smarter-sh/smarter/docs/source/adr/004-12-factor.rst

 Decision
 --------
-All pull requests and feature requests must respect and adhere to all 12 principles of the 12-Factor App methodology.
+All pull requests and feature requests must respect and adhere to all of the `12-Factor App methodology <https://github.com/smarter-sh/smarter/blob/main/docs/12-FACTOR.md>`__.

 Alternatives Considered
 -----------------------